 The cost of assisted living in Oceanside can be a big concern for families.
 At Care Placement, we know that budget is often the main deciding factor when it comes to making a choice about eldercare.
 While it might seem expensive, there are a few ways to make assisted living a bit more affordable.

 Being flexible about location can save you money.
 While you might be targeting facilities for assisted living in Oceanside, there could be better options in other, nearby cities.
 For instance, you might consider looking for facilities in Escondido, Carlsbad or San Marcos.
 These are cities that are still within easy driving distance, and you might actually find a facility that better fits your needs and budgets in a nearby city.

 2. Room Choice Can Affect Price

 Some communities for assisted living offer an assortment of apartment and room options.
-Often there will be studio apartments as well as one-bedroom apartments or two-bedroom units.
-Obviously, a larger apartment comes with a larger monthly fee, but it might be very tempting for a new resident to select a larger space as it can be a bit of a shock moving from a spacious private home into a small, studio apartment.
+Often there will be studio apartments in addition to one-bedroom apartments or two-bedroom units.
+Obviously, a larger apartment comes with a larger monthly fee, but it might be very tempting for a new resident to select a larger space, as it can be a bit of a shock moving from a spacious private home into a small, studio apartment.

 3. Board & Care Can Be A More Affordable Choice